 Take the Lead

 Lots of you visit the South Downs National Park because it is a great place to walk your dog.
-There’s lots for them to explore including heathlands, forests, farmland and historical sites.
+With miles of footpaths and bridleways there’s lots for them to explore including hilltops, riversides, heathlands, forests, farmland and historical sites.

 - Do not enter military training areas when the red flags are flying